 Are You Creating Meaningful Content?

 Ever think to yourself, “What does this content mean?
 Does it even matter?
 Is it significant?
 Do my readers care?”
 Those are good questions to ask yourself.
-And here’s the 5-step framework to help you answer them.
+And here’s the five-step framework to help you answer them.

 How to Beat “Invisible Content” Syndrome